- adj. a made up word meaning "of pleasing sound."

 Bogus theories that America faked the moon landing evoke such fascination that they lead to information discovery.
 As a result of conspiracy-fueled curiosity, each new class of 10th graders may discuss fluttering flags and secret film sites, but in the end, the desire to know leads to the great majority's acceptance of reality.
 And in that journey of discovery, this amazing story of human adventure is renewed again and again.
 The conspiracy becomes the servant of history.

 Rogan's argument boils down to this: conspiracy theories are good because they incite our curiosity and encourage us to learn more about our history.
 Do you see the problem there?
-It's akin to saying that terrorism is good for America because it encourages us make our country safer.
+It's akin to saying that terrorism is good for America because it encourages us to make our country safer.
 Wouldn't it have been better to not experience the terrorism in the first place?
 Wouldn't it be better to not have to waste resources battling stupid conspiracy theories?

 Interestingly, Rogan doesn't argue that conspiracy theories are good because they sometimes uncover the truth.
 Well, he almost doesn't.
 He weakly offers Watergate as an example of "conspiracy theorists find[ing] great malfeasance."
 While the Watergate scandal certainly involved a conspiracy, I don't think it counts as a conspiracy theory.
 Watergate was uncovered by professional investigators and journalists following a clear trail of evidence.
 A conspiracy theory is an explanation of events that specifically contradicts the accepted explanation, and is generally constructed by amateurs.